BNB Value - Explained

 Therefore, let's discuss in an easy-to-understand manner how the protocol works and look into examples of when the BNB value of one's position changes.

 The answer to this question is simple.
-Because our bank is BNB based, not stable-coin based.
+Because our is BNB based, not stable-coin based.

 That means that once the borrower wants to open or close his/her position, they'll borrow/pay back the lender in BNB, not BUSD, USDT, or any other coin/token.